mindreframer/golang-devops-stuff/website/source/docs/agent/options.html.markdown

 * `protocol` - Equivalent to the `-protocol` command-line flag.

 * `rpc_addr` - Equivalent to the `-rpc-addr` command-line flag.

+* `rpc_auth` - Used to provide an RPC auth token.
+If this token is set, then all RPC clients are required to provide this token to make RPC requests.
+  This is a simple security mechanism that can be used to prevent other users from making RPC requests to Serf without the token.

 * `event_handlers` - An array of strings specifying the event handlers.
   The format of the strings is equivalent to the format specified for